Commission on Very Small States

 From IBWiki

-The Commission of Very Small States is one of the League of Nations' oldest standing commissions, and was the first "non-geographic regional committee" to be established.
-Original members were Grand Fenwick, San Marino, Monaco, and Andorra.
+The Commission of Very Small States (Commission sur les Très Petits États) is one of the League of Nations' oldest standing commissions, and was the first "non-geographic regional committee" to be established.
+The five founding members were Armorica, Grand Fenwick, San Marino, Monaco, and Andorra.
 To date, there is no official definition of "very small," only a consensus that new committee members should be comparable in area, population, or both to the original members.

 The purpose of the commission was to provide a forum for discussing issues important to the world's tiniest polities.
 Over the years it has also served as a way for very small states to act as a bloc within the League and make their tiny voices heard, and as a way to pool resources and offer aid to emerging very small states.
 It should be noted that CVSS members normally object to the term "microstate."

 The Commission's Secretariat, which manages whatever day-to-day business might arise, also tends to move around depending on who the current secretary is.
-In June 2008 a new Secretary was appointed from the High Chiefdom of Banaba, and the Secretariat moved into offices there.
-This was done mainly so the CVSS could located itself closer to Tokelau and be involved in the ongoing dispute there.
+Currently the Secretariat is located in the High Chiefdom of Banaba, where it had moved in June 2008.
+This was done mainly so the CVSS could locate itself closer to Tokelau and be involved in the ongoing dispute there.
+A new secretary from Hay-on-Wye has recently been appointed, and the Secretariat is in the process of moving itself there.
 Between 2002 and 2008, the Secretarial staff had divided its time between League headquarters and San Marino.

 One CVSS duty is organizing the Very Small States Games.
 These are held only sporadically owing to the expense involved.
 Scheduling them around the Small States Games of Europe -- which are dominated, in the words of one Grand Fenwickian diplomat, "by the Rather Small States at the expense of the Very Small" -- can also be difficult.
 The VSS Games were last held in San Marino in 2004.